 We start pushing people away and escort him back to the car.
 Warren grabs the keys and the wheel while Steve and I are pushing people away from the Range Rover.
 We hop in and drive off.
-Dennis wanted to keep the night going, more nightclubs, maybe a strip joint, but we are all adamant about going back to Warren’s which is less than two miles away.
-This is pretty much the moral of the story.
-You’d think hanging out with Dennis Rodman would be the highlight of your life.
+Dennis mood does a 180 within 30 second in the car, wants to keep the night going, more nightclubs, maybe a strip joint, but we are all adamant about going home.
+Which bring me to the moral of the story: You’d think hanging out with Dennis Rodman would be the highlight of your life.
 But in actuality we just wanted to get the fuck away from him, but he boxed us in like we were Karl Malone.
 Dennis’ only request before we depart….Taco Bell.

 He loves it.

 We get inside the apartment and ask each other, “did that really happen?”
 It had indeed.
 We followed up with Dennis the next day.
 He said he had some stuff to do and would call back later.
 We never heard from him again.
 That begs the question that a lot of women can relate to: Why do guys always do that?
 They say they will call and then they never call.
 Anyways, that’s the story of our one night stand with Dennis Rodman, and it will live in infamy.